golang/vscode-go/docs/features.md

 Much like vet errors, lint errors can also be shown on save.
 This behavior is configurable through the [`"go.lintOnSave"`](commands.md#lintOnSave) setting.

 The default lint tool is the one provided by the `go` command: `go lint`.
-However, custom lint tools can be easily used instead by configuring the [`"go.lintTool"`](tools.md#lintTool) setting.
+However, custom lint tools can be easily used instead by configuring the [`"go.lintTool"`](commands.md#lintTool) setting.
+To learn more about the different options, see the [documentation for diagnostic tools](tools.md#diagnostics).

 ## Testing